the-mog/tari-fuzzer/README.md

 ## Corpus
 The fuzzer generates corpus by default, you can set how many you want (default: 25).
-To fuzz using your own corpus, create a directory under your fuzz engine using this naming convention, `corpus-{target-name}` then set the seeds count to 0 using the -n flag
+To fuzz using your own corpus, create a directory under your fuzz engine using this naming convention: `corpus-{target-name}` then set the seeds count to 0 using the -n flag:
 `cargo run fuzz -t <target> -n 0`

 ## Artifacts/Crashes